Uniform Asymptotic Inference and the Bootstrap After Model Selection: Introduction

-Some authors call a set satisfying \eqref{eq:uniform_interval} an {\it honest confidence set} (e.g., \citet{li1989,robins2006,nickl2013,chernozhukov2014}).
-With an honest confidence set and a given tolerance $\epsilon>0$, there exists a sample size $n(\epsilon)$ such that the coverage is guaranteed to be at least $1-\alpha-\epsilon$, for $n \geq n(\epsilon)$, no matter the underlying distribution (over the class of distributions in question).
-This is not necessarily true for a pointwise confidence set in \eqref{eq:pointwise_interval}, as the required sample size here could depend on distribution in consideration.
+for a particular sequence $F_n$, $n=1,2,3,\ldots$.
+For a confidence set satisfying \eqref{eq:uniform_interval}, and a given tolerance $\epsilon>0$, there exists a sample size $n(\epsilon)$ such that the coverage is guaranteed to be at least $1-\alpha-\epsilon$, for $n \geq n(\epsilon)$, no matter the underlying distribution (over the class of distributions in question).
+Note that this is not necessarily true for a pointwise confidence set as in \eqref{eq:pointwise_interval}, as the required sample size here could depend on the particular distribution under consideration.